maxwelljmckee/no-dux/README.md

 # no-dux
-A shockingly easy and lightweight alternative to Redux
+A ridiculously lightweight and easy-to-use alternative to Redux